seanox/seanox-ai-nlp/README.md

 ## Structured NLP Workflow

-The illustration below presents the core motivation and design focus of this package.
-It outlines the typical stages of a structured NLP pipeline and highlights the specific components where this package provides support.
+The following figures illustrate the core motivation and design focus of this package design.
+They outline the typical stages of a structured NLP pipeline and highlights the specific components where this package provides support.

 ## Training Pipeline